 Taking the First Steps

 Implementing a new system can be daunting, because it's often hard to know even where to start from.
 But when a maintenance department wants to take control of its inventory, the first steps are clear.
 To be successful at inventory management, you must maintain up-to-date records of the parts that the maintenance department has in inventory and then make those records accessible to managers and technicians in real time and from anywhere.
-A CMMS gives you these capabilities, and over time, all the benefits that can be leveraged from them.
+CMMS's features gives you these capabilities, and over time, all the benefits that can be leveraged from them.